Aaron Sorkin

 BirthdayJun 9, 1961

-BiographyAaron Benjamin Sorkin (born June 9, 1961) is an American screenwriter, playwright and film director.
+BiographyAaron Benjamin Sorkin (born June 9, 1961) is an American screenwriter, playwright, and filmmaker.
 As a writer for stage, television, and film, he is recognized for his trademark fast-paced dialogue and extended monologues, complemented by frequent use of the storytelling technique called the "walk and talk".
-Sorkin has earned numerous accolades including an Academy Award, a BAFTA Award, five Primetime Emmy Awards, and three Golden Globes.
+Sorkin has earned numerous accolades including an Academy Award, a BAFTA Award, five Primetime Emmy Awards, three Golden Globes, and two WGA Awards, in addition to a Laurence Olivier Award nomination.

 He wrote the film screenplays for A Few Good Men (1992), The American President (1995), and several biopics including Charlie Wilson's War (2007), Moneyball (2011), and Steve Jobs (2015).
 For writing The Social Network (2010), he won the Academy Award for Best Adapted Screenplay.
 He made his directorial film debut with Molly's Game (2017), followed by The Trial of the Chicago 7 (2020) and Being the Ricardos (2021).